 We condemn and fear what we don’t ‘understand’ because it threatens the sense of control (illusory safety) and superiority we derive from our precious logic.
 We view indigenous cultures as ‘primitive’ and un-evolved, measuring their worth by our self-aggrandised perspective and secular value system.
 We failed and are still failing to appreciate the connectedness of these peoples to the earth and each other and the profound (non-linear) embodied wisdom they access and hold.
 This is exactly the wisdom we are denying in ourselves.

+Just beyond our ignorance lie worlds and dimensions available to us that we have yet to fathom because we live in the gilded cage of our conditioning.
 How do we heal this rift?
+Step through the door to our evolutionary potential?
 Well… it’s an inside job.
 Right?
 I mean what has pointing the blaming finger out there ever achieved in terms of real, sustainable change?

 We can make a great start by bringing our attention within.
 By noticing sensations in the body and emotional charge in response to life experience.
 This is the true meaning of response-ability.
 This is how we meet and reconcile the inner world that the outer world reflects.

-Begin to notice and describe the pure feeling rather than allowing the thinking mind to judge and assess what it means and run a commentary about it.
+Begin to notice and describe the pure feeling rather than allowing the thinking mind to judge and assess what it means and run a commentary on it.

 It’s about going deeper, learning how to honour our felt awareness… it’s about being open, humble and authentic.
 About acknowledging honestly and rawly, our fears, pain, and yearnings.